LostBeard/BlazorServiceWorkerDemo/README.md

 This project relies on a couple of my other projects [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS) and [SpawnDev.BlazorJS.WebWorkers](https://github.com/LostBeard/SpawnDev.BlazorJS.WebWorkers)

 ## Quick Start
 A very basic and verbose example.
-Create a new .Net 8 RC2 Blazor WASM project.
+Create a new .Net 8 Blazor WebAssembly Standalone App project. `Progressive Web Application` is optional, but not needed for this example.

 ### Add Nuget
 Add Nuget SpawnDev.BlazorJS.WebWorkers to the project.
 [![NuGet](https://img.shields.io/nuget/dt/SpawnDev.BlazorJS.WebWorkers.svg?label=SpawnDev.BlazorJS.WebWorkers)](https://www.nuget.org/packages/SpawnDev.BlazorJS.WebWorkers)

 ### wwwroot/index.html
-Remove the serviceWorker registration from `index.html` (default for PWA Blazor WASM apps).
+If your project is a PWA, remove the ServiceWorker registration from `index.html`.
 SpawnDev.BlazorJS.WebWorkers will register the service worker on its own when called in the `Program.cs`.

 Delete below line (if found) in `index.html`:
 `<script>navigator.serviceWorker.register('service-worker.js');</script>`